Nathanpmyoung/nathanpmyoung.github.io/pages/Blog.md

 	- Prediction Markets Tell Us What We Already Know (and That's Enough)
 	- After the scandal [[Systemic Sin]] [[Systems theory]]
 		- Systems that survive develop a way of dealing with scandals.
+		- How do they do this?
+		- How does a system die if necessary, but also survive, such that all extant systems don't ignore feedback?
 		-
 -